About Actif Woods Wales

 Re-discover yourself the woodland way!

 Discover how small woodlands can help breathe new life into your soul, while learning to care for them.
-Join the Actif Woods Wales programme in your area for a wide range of woodland activities – from bush craft to woodland walks, from conservation to campfire cooking, and foraging to mindfulness, and:
+Join the Actif Woods Wales programme in your area for a wide range of woodland health and wellbeing activities – from bush craft to woodland walks, from conservation to campfire cooking, and foraging to mindfulness, and:

 - Discover new skills and passions

 - Find confidence

 - Help to protect our environment